 This is the third and final class III.
 Just below Old Mill, the river turns hard right and lines up for this fun rapid.
 Scout on the rocks on river left.
 Be respectful, as you are in the backyard of various shops on Water St. in Williamstown.
 Run left/left of center working center into a fun, splashy hole.
 This rapid can be run again and again, walk up on river left.

-Directly below Accelerator is a fun, river wide, playspot with eddy-service.
+This is the playspot directly below Accelerator - a fun, river wide, playspot with eddy-service.
 At levels about 350 cfs, it becomes a bit-retentive, but I've always been able to get out whilst upside down.

 The gauge is downstream of most of the run, but it's so short that it provides a good estimate of conditions most of the time.

 Permits are not required for this reach.

 We have no additional detail on this route.

 Use the map below to calculate how